The Apotheosis of Homer (Dalí)

 Bayerische Staatsgemäldesammlungen, Pinakothek der Moderne, in Munich.

 Description

 The canvas reflects the painter's fascination with Greek and Roman history and mythology.
-Gloria Platzner speculates that Dali "reduces Homer to a piece of broken statuary, a relic, while the solid temple of the muse itself melts"...
+Gloria Platzner speculates that Dalí "reduces Homer to a piece of broken statuary, a relic, while the solid temple of the muse itself melts"...
 The "ethereal horse" in the painting, which may be Pegasus, rejecting the riders who attempt to reach the stars, again signals the cessation of the myth.
 On the right, Gala, his wife, is depicted as a sleeping nude woman.